leknarf/loadcanary/NODELOADLIB.md

         }
     });

 This test will hit localhost:8080 with 20 concurrent connections for 10 minutes.
-Non-200 responses are logged to `results-{timestamp}-err.log`.
-It also starts up an web server on localhost:8000 for the duration of the test which displays requests per second and latency statistics:
+During the test, a web server is started on localhost:8000, which displays requests per second and latency statistics.
+Non-200 responses will be logged to `results-{timestamp}-err.log`, statistics are regularly logged to `results-{timestamp}-stats.log`, and the summary page found at localhost:8000 is also written to `results-{timestamp}-summary.html`.

     $ node example.js         ## while running, browse to http://localhost:8000 to track the test
     Serving progress report on port 8000.